Skip to main content

 1. Licence model: per-user vs. partner model

 CompanyGPT has no per-user licence at all.
-We deliver the solution as a partner of the cloud providers: your contract is directly with Microsoft Azure, AWS, Google Cloud or STACKIT. innFactory AI Consulting deploys the platform inside your subscription and operates it for a fixed price – tokens, GPU and storage are billed at the list price of the cloud provider, with no markup.
-That makes the model drastically cheaper and more predictable as user counts grow.
+We deliver the solution as a partner of the cloud providers: your contract is directly with Microsoft Azure, AWS, Google Cloud or STACKIT. innFactory AI Consulting deploys the platform inside your subscription and operates it for a fixed price – tokens, GPU and storage are billed at the list price of the cloud provider, with no surcharge by innFactory.
+User-based / token-component models scale with the number of users and usage; CompanyGPT’s fixed-price / maintenance model stays independent of that.
+Specific prices are on the product page or available on request.

 2. §203 StGB: professional secrecy, properly modelled

-§203 StGB is the most critical point for hospitals, clinics, law firms and tax advisors that want to use AI. basebox prominently references healthcare cases, e.g. Deutsches Herzzentrum München, and describes an architecture for “regulated and classified workflows”.
-A publicly documented §203 add-on agreement with a hyperscaler – or a concrete statement on how professional secrecy is contractually fulfilled – is not visible on basebox.ai.
+§203 StGB is the most critical point for hospitals, clinics, law firms and tax advisors that want to use AI. basebox prominently references healthcare cases, e.g. Deutsches Herzzentrum München, and describes an architecture for “regulated and classified workflows”. basebox addresses §203 StGB in its legal terms as a service provider for professional-secrecy holders, via self-hosted operation in the customer’s own infrastructure (no hyperscaler strictly required).

 CompanyGPT takes the legally documented route: we deploy the platform inside the customer’s own Azure subscription, sign the §203 add-on agreement with Microsoft and deliver an architecture engineered for exactly this case.
 For organisations that need a stricter setup – e.g. state hospitals or public-sector entities – CompanyGPT runs on STACKIT or fully on-premise, so no token touches a hyperscaler.
 We add a specialised IT lawyer (Andreas Nörr) for an individualised AI policy – a level of compliance a pure product vendor like basebox does not provide.